 The preferred approach for delivering Innovation Park Medway through the planning system is to use a Local Development Order (LDO).
 The LDO mechanism demonstrates a positive and strategic approach to planning, supporting business and encouraging economic growth.

 An LDO promotes and communicates a clear planning framework for Innovation Park Medway and ensures the delivery of a successful place by giving developers greater certainty on what they are able to build.
 There is risk of objection to the adoption of a Local Development Order.
-As part of the assessment and development of the Local Development Order, Medway is consulting with experts in the appropriate fields to mitigate the risk of objection and encourage public support to minimise delay as much as possible.
+As part of the assessment and development of the Local Development Order, Medway has consulted with experts in the appropriate fields to mitigate the risk of objection and encourage public support to minimise delay as much as possible.

-There continues to be an anti-airport redevelopment campaign, which has challenged the proposal from the point of Masterplan delivery.
+There has been an anti-airport redevelopment campaign, which had challenged the proposal from the point of Masterplan delivery.
 The campaign mounted a Judicial Review as stated above into the planning application process conducted by Medway Council.
-The Judicial Review slowed the procurement process for the Rochester Airport Improvement works, however the programme for the LGF2 and LGF3 works, taking into account further time for Judicial Review shows all works can be delivered within the SELEP required timeframes.
+The Judicial Review slowed the procurement process for the Rochester Airport Improvement works, however no objections were raised against the final two planning applications for the LGF2 Airport Improvement Works, and subsequently a contractor has been appointed, preconstruction detailed design is underway and the construction works are due to begin on site in June 2020 and complete in February 2021.
+The second runway has been closed and the land released to deliver the LGF3 and LGF3b works within the SELEP required timeframes.